 - Chitkul – Nagasti trail: An easy an hour ramble to Nasgasti ITBP post by the fields of Chitkul villagers.

-- Charang – La Pass trek (Due to religious aspect attached to trek route, the parikrama or circumambulation starts from Charang village but the trek is doable from Chitkul also).
+- Charang – La Pass trek (Due to religious aspect attached to trek route, the parikrama or circumambulation of Kinnaur Kailash peak starts from Charang village but the trek is doable from Chitkul also).

 - Chitkul – Ranikanda hike: Ranikanda is an extensive stretch of mountain meadows on the left bank of Baspa river.
 It was, and still, it is the camping/halting site for the shepherds of Harsil and Kinnaur.
 The ITBP(Indo-Tibet Border Police) has built a road connecting Ranikanda to Chitkul however the movement of the vehicles is restricted.
 Around 3 hours of leisurely walk will take you to the meadows of Ranikanda.